wistein/TransektCount/transektcount/docs/Compile_TransektCount.md

 # Compile Guide for TransektCount

 ## Environment for the Project
-Windows 64-bit
+Windows 64-bit with adb driver

 Android Smartphone with high resolution screen

 ## Dependencies
 - Android Studio (current version)